gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 from pyspark.sql.types import *
 ```

+> **What you should see:** No output — the import executes silently.
+The PySpark type classes are now available in subsequent cells.

 We wil not show the `%pyspark` directive in the following statements.

-Next let’s import the flights data into a DataFrame and show the first 5 rows.
+Next let's import the flights data into a DataFrame and show the first 5 rows.
 We use header=true to use the header line for naming the columns and specify to infer the schema

 ```python
 airportsRawDF = spark.read.csv("s3a://flight-bucket/raw/airports",